By Yereth Rosen

 After the Arctic drilling season closed at the end of October, a fire then broke out on the Discoverer.
 There were also engine failures on the Aiviq, the specially designed ship pulling the Kulluk, before it lost its tow connection.

-A U.S. congressman has put public pressure on Shell over the Discoverer's safety violations as the Justice Department investigates the case along with the Coast Guard.
+A U.S. congressman has put public pressure on Shell over the Discoverer safety violations as the Justice Department investigates them along with the Coast Guard.

 "Shell's managers have not been straight with the American public, and possibly even with its own investors, on how difficult its Arctic Ocean operations have been this past year," said Lois Epstein, Arctic program director for The Wilderness Society.

 Curtis Smith, Shell's Alaska spokesman, said the company would continue to do non-drilling work in the state in 2013, including data collection and possibly site-preparation and geotechnical work.

 "We haven't put a scope of work together yet," he said.